|

 performance, trim off pressure.
 Check performance and adjust attitude, power,

+and trim as required.
 The better you know your

 attitudes, know your power settings, and know your trim settings, the more